 Sperling says the solution is sort of a no-brainer.
 Iqaluit could conserve as much as 50 percent of landfill space simply by sorting wood, paper and cardboard at home before it gets to the landfill.
 Those items could be cleanly burned off.
 (Plastics and metals could be bailed and shipped as back-haul.)

 Speaking of reverting to burning trash intentionally, one of the most likely solutions is incineration.
 Iqaluit invested this year in a half-million-dollar gasification pilot project that would heat trash to 1000ºC and process up to 500 kilograms of waste a day.

 “I’d say great,” says Sperling.
 “But if you go down that road, tread very carefully.”

 He says the mass economies of scale don’t typically make sense for incineration in small centres like Iqaluit.
 They require highly trained technicians to operate, fix clean, etc. and still require someone to manage the resultant toxic ash at the landfill.

 But as creatures of habit, the biggest challenge will be getting residents to consciously sort household waste at the behest of Fire Chief Luc Grandmaison.
-Sadly, the temporary landfill next-door to Dumpcano to divert trash from the burning pile is now an eight-week-old, five foot high baby Dumpcano.
+Sadly, the temporary landfill next-door to Dumpcano to divert trash from the burning pile is now an eight-week-old, metre-and-a-half-high baby Dumpcano.